This started as music.

 That’s what makes her visible.

-When he does, something in him settles and sharpens at the same time, his attention narrowing without effort, his breath catching just enough that he notices it.
+Johnny sees her but not immediately.
+When he does, something in him sets in and sharpens at the same time, his attention narrowing without effort, causing a sharp gasp, just enough that he notices it.

-On stage, Vlad hasn’t moved much.
+On stage, Vlad hasn’t moved much but his attention has.

 It cuts through the Lair, through bodies and motion and light, finding her with a precision that doesn’t search and doesn’t hesitate.